ptmkhanh29/Embedded-blog-personal-django-reactjs/README.md

 `git remote add origin https://github.com/ptmkhanh29/embedded-blog-personal-django-reactjs.git`

-- Because I'm add README.md in repo Github, I must used
+- Because I'm add README.md in repo Github, I have to use this command to sync all commit history

 `git pull origin main --allow-unrelated-histories`